lewisdiamond/stromjs/README.md

 ## Basic Usage

-The following snippet demonstrates most of mhysa's current features without much explanation.
+The following snippet demonstrates most of Mhysa's current features without much explanation.
 More will come!

 ```js